sql-machine-learning/elasticdl/elasticdl/doc/custom_data_source_support_design.md

     @abstractmethod
     def generate_records(self, task):
-        """This method will be used in `TaskDataService` to read the records based on the information provided in each task.
+        """This method will be used in `TaskDataService` to read the records based on the information provided for a given task.
         """
         pass